FHydrology/Notetaking/topics/documentation/Cement Mills.md

 - To complete the RFFE confirmation, you'll need to find the centroid of the subcatchment polgon and the associated co-ordinates which is outlined [here.](https://gis.stackexchange.com/questions/45243/how-to-determine-the-centroid-of-polygons#:~:text=A%20centroid%20is%20per%20definition%20a%20point%20layer,Menu%20-%3E%20Geometry%20tools%20-%3E%20Export%2FAdd%20geometry%20columns.)
 If you encounter problems with the geometry, follow this [guide](https://www.qgistutorials.com/en/docs/3/handling_invalid_geometries.html) on fixing the problem.
 - After fixing the centroid_geometry problem, another problem occured regarding the correct co-ordinate system for the RFFE tool.
 To solve this, I exported the fixed geometry shape file with the (W84:43256) Projection and then created the longitude and latitude columns in the attribute table using '$x' and '$y' listed [here.](https://gis.stackexchange.com/questions/64535/converting-x-y-coordinates-to-longitude-latitude-using-qgis)

+1. Export from CS
+2. Check Validity of Catchment
+3. Fix Geometries
+4. Create Centroid Polygon
+5. Export file with new projection
+6. Add geometry attributes which will give lat/long.
+7. Change the outlet positions based off the flow paths.
+8. Export the re-calibrated layer into the W94 projection
+9. Add the geometry attributes column to get x-y columns for RFFE tool.
 ### Excel:

 - The key parameters from the Catchment SIM is to get the area, latitude/longititude for the outlet and centroid.